 The more chatbots mirror human conversations, the higher their acceptance with users will be.
 To a certain extent, even if customers know they are talking to a bot, they expect a human-like presence on the other end.
 And this means: interacting!

 After all, just like in a regular conversation with another person, nobody wants to listen to a long monologue.
 The same goes for talking to chatbots.
 If they just present customers with a long message and no interaction, it can be off-putting.

-This means that conversational design must focus on the interactional aspect of the conversation between humans and bots, making it smooth and fluent.
+This means that conversation design must focus on the interactional aspect of the conversation between humans and bots, making it smooth and fluent.

-Understanding the context of the customer is another important aspect in conversational design.
+Understanding the context of the customer is another important aspect in conversation design.
 Chatbots need to understand where the user is coming from.

 If somebody writes a message from a smartphone, the response might need to be shorter than if the user sends it from a desktop computer.
 The chatbot should also know that mobile users are possibly on the go and might not be able to access as much information as desktop users at home.

 Users respond better to chatbots if they act more like humans.
 This includes following the general norms of a conversation, such as saying “hello” or “goodbye” or introducing themselves with a name and using personal pronouns.

 It is also critical for bots to show empathy, just like a human agent would.
 If, for example, a customer has technical issues, the chatbot should use phrases like “I am so sorry that you have problems, let me see how we can solve them as quickly as possible.”
 It will make the conversation more natural, and the customer feels understood.

 Where is the future of conversation design headed?
 Read our chatbot trends and predictions for 2022!